krishenm94/carpark-info-assignment/README.md

 This project is a nodejs project using express for routing and sqlite as an in-memory database

-Please refer the `/src` folder for the source filters
+Please refer the `/src` folder for the source files

+To initialise the project run `npm install` and then `npx tsc`

 To run the project, run `npm start`